danvk/aoc2022/README.md

 One of the rare cases where passing a `compare` function to `sort` is more convenient than passing a `key` function.
 Very convenient that the inputs are all valid JSON.

 I ran into some trouble with a stack overflow on part 2.
-I wasted some time trying to increase the stack size before realizing that I'd forgotton to `JSON.parse` the packets and was comparing the strings.
+I wasted some time trying to increase the stack size before realizing that I'd forgotten to `JSON.parse` the packets and was comparing the strings.

 - Start: 07:24:14
 - ⭐️: 07:34:59 (11m)